vlang/v/doc/docs.md

-In the last example the V compiler could put `q` and `w` on the stack because it assumed that in the call `q.f(&w)` these references were only used for reading and modifying the referred values &ndash; and not to pass the references itself somewhere else.
+In the last example the V compiler could put `q` and `w` on the stack because it assumed that in the call `q.f(&w)` these references were only used for reading and modifying the referred values &ndash; and not to pass the references themselves somewhere else.
 This can be seen in a way that the references to `q` and `w` are only *borrowed* to `f()`.

-Things become different if `f()` is doing something with the references itself:
+Things become different if `f()` is doing something with a reference itself:

 ```v
 struct RefStruct {